seanbreckenridge/albums/README.md

 ### Installation:

 Configuration for this is handled by modifying the `settings.py` file in this directory.
-Since that is just a python file, you're free to modify that to pull items out of environment variables (`os.environ["ENVIRONMENT_VAR"]`) or anything else.
+Since that is just a python file, you're free to modify that to pull items out of environment variables (`os.environ["ENVIRONMENT_VAR"]`) or read/files do anything else.
 You can run the file (`python3 settings.py`) to print the computed settings

 1. Create your own copy of the [spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661).
 You can open a new [google sheet](https://docs.google.com/spreadsheets/u/0/), and then File > Import [`spreadsheet.csv`](spreadsheet.csv) into a new google sheet.
 I'd also recommend setting a fixed row height to ensure images are all the same size (You can do this by doing Ctrl/⌘ + A repeatedly till the margins are selected, and then resizing one row to your desired height.)
 Name the sheet 'Music' (near the bottom right)
 2. Clone this repository `git clone https://github.com/seanbreckenridge/albums`, and install it using `pip install --editable .`, installing it as an editable package.
-This **wont** work as normal `pip install`, it must be editable
+This **won't** work as normal `pip install`, it **must** be editable
 3. Create a file named `client_secret.json` in the root directory which contains your credentials for a google sheets OAuth connection.
-[Tutorial here](https://console.developers.google.com); download your created credentials from [here](https://console.developers.google.com/apis/credentials)
+[Instructions for how to get your `client_secret.json` file here](https://pygsheets.readthedocs.io/en/staging/authorization.html); download your created credentials from [the Google credentials console](https://console.developers.google.com/apis/credentials)
-4. Run `python3 setup_credentials.py` to setup the Google credentials
+4. Run `python3 setup_credentials.py` to authenticate this with the Google account you created the spreadsheet on
-5. Update the SPREADSHEET_ID variable in `settings.py` (along with any other settings you see fit)
+5. Update the `SPREADSHEET_ID` variable in `settings.py` (along with any other settings you see fit)
-6. (If you want to add albums and validate them with `discogs_update.py`) Create a file `discogs_token.yaml` in the root directory (info can be found [here](https://www.discogs.com/developers/), token [here](https://www.discogs.com/settings/developers)) with contents similar to:
+6. (If you want to add albums and validate them with `nextalbums discogs-update`) Create a file `discogs_token.yaml` in the root directory (info can be found [here](https://www.discogs.com/developers/), token [here](https://www.discogs.com/settings/developers)) with contents like:

 ```
 user_agent: myPython3DiscogsClient/1.0